caiiiycuk/js-dos-docs/Writerside/topics/cloud-overview.md

 # Cloud Saves

-By default, js-dos store game progress in indexed db of browser.
+By default, js-dos stores game progress in the browser's indexed database.
 This data can be wiped at any moment by browser.
 You can avoid this problem using js-dos cloud saves.

 To activate cloud services, you need to provide your secret key.

-In UI of player (type key in input):
+In the player's UI (type the key in the input):

 ![Enter key](enter-key.jpg)